logzio/logz-docs/_source/logzio_collections/_log-sources/falco.md

   tags: [process, mitre_defense_evation]
 ```

-In the configuration file, find the line that begins `- Delete Bash History`.
+In the configuration file, find the line that begins `- rule: Delete Bash History`.
 Replace the entire contents of the rule with the following:

 ```